 - Postgraduate Diploma (PGDip) in Integrative Counselling and Psychotherapy (BACP Accredited)

 - Level 3 Counselling Skills in working with children (CPCAB)

 - Level 2 Counselling Skills (CPCAB)

 - Undergraduate (BA) and Masters (MA) degrees in Sociology

-Saturday appointments available at £40 per session.
+Thursday morning appointments available starting from £50 per session.